DeathFishAtEase/Ares-docs/new/saboteur.rst

   :tag:`TechLevel=-1` :tag:`CanBeOccupied=yes` buildings, to :value:`no`
   otherwise.

-  .. note: By default, unbuildable occupiable structures cannot be sabotaged.
+  .. note:: By default, unbuildable occupiable structures cannot be sabotaged.
     This prevents saboteurs from blowing up civilian structures when selected in a group with occupiers.
 This default value might change in the future.